Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Proposal/README.md

 #### High Level Requirements <!-- 3/3 sentences: max of 3 sentences -->

 - The device design is portable.
 It should be able to wirelessly and accurately get the user-uploaded image data from a server to the embedded MCU.
-It should sit as a small footprint of at most $12\text{"x}12\text{"}$ as to fit comfortably within a suitcase, allowing for ease of transportation.
+It should sit as a small footprint of at most 12"x12" as to fit comfortably within a suitcase, allowing for ease of transportation.

-- The device itself should also be completely powered by batteries, having an average (if not worst case) battery life of ideally $1.5 \text{ or more hours}$.
+- The device itself should also be completely powered by batteries, having an average (if not worst case) battery life of ideally 1.5 or more hours.

-- The start to end time, between user upload and completing the printing, should be within $\sim20 \text{ seconds}$ so as to not consume too much time for the user.
+- The start to end time, between user upload and completing the printing, should be within 20 seconds so as to not consume too much time for the user.

 # Design